 By this I mean that the tool maker or publishing platform should exert no control over content.
 Content creators should have exclusive power to decide how texts are licensed and should be able to quickly and easily publish material with the license of their choice, including Creative Commons licenses, and ideally, should be able to publish works containing parts covered by different licenses (and should be capable of indicating which license pertains to these various parts).
 The tool should permit content creators to make persistent copies of the text available in any of a wide variety of standards-based formats (like HTML, .epub, .mobi, .pdf, or text).

-5. Capable of including multimedia and interaction
+5. Capable of including multimedia, annotation, and interaction

 eTexts, particularly those based on the web, provide a number of possible enhancements that are not available to those working in traditional print formats.
 Chief among these is the inclusion of native or embedded audio and video resources.
 An ideal eText authoring tool should allow for the easy insertion of audio and video content, ideally through a dedicated media server which handles streaming issues so that users on different browsers/platforms have a uniform experience.

 An ideal eText authoring tool would also allow content creators to design interactive learning experiences.
-These experiences should include a range of activities permitted by modern web technologies, and should be simple to create and insert in the text.
+These experiences should include a range of activities permitted by modern web technologies, like web annotation, and should be simple to create and insert in the text.
 At the very least, the tool should allow for robust formative assessment, and should be capable of giving timely, helpful feedback to learners.

 6. Able to function both apart from and inside of multiple Learning Management Systems.